rust-lang/book/src/ch04-03-slices.md

 string slice using the start of the string and the index of the space as the starting and ending indices.

-Now when we call `first_word`, we get back a single value that is tied to the underlying data.
-The value is made up of a reference to the starting point of the slice and the number of elements in the slice.
+Now when we call `first_word`, by using '&str' instead of 'usize' we get back a single value that is tied to the underlying data as it is a reference to the starting point of the slice and the number of elements in the slice.

 Returning a slice would also work for a `second_word` function: